Chasing 99%: MNIST without CNN

 image

-Benign overfitting is a phenomenon in machine learning where a model perfectly fits its training data (achieving zero training error), including any noise or random errors; yet still manages to generalize and perform with high accuracy on new, unseen data.
+Benign overfitting is a phenomenon in machine learning where a model perfectly fits its training data (achieving zero training error), including any noise or random errors, yet still manages to generalize and perform with high accuracy on new, unseen data.
 This discovery challenges the “classical statistical wisdom” of the bias-variance tradeoff, which typically suggests that such extreme fitting leads to poor predictive performance.

 This actually is a highly active and “hot” field in deep learning theory, as it provides the theoretical backbone for why modern overparameterized models; like LLMs; work so well.
 This behavior is the exact setup that gave birth to the Modern Deep Learning Theory.